nicpugmilne/phase-4-debugging-network-requests-lab/README.md

 ## Your Notes Here

+-First step I took was checking what routes were implemented in the routes.rb file (index, create, update)
+- I added destroy because I knew we would need it later to delete from the db
+- Refactored the find_toy method

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - Noticed name error in terminal (server) uninitialized constant Toys.
+Updated to the singular Toy to match model name.

 - Update the number of likes for a toy

   - How I debugged:
+    - included json to be returned by the server upon a successful request

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    - this was fixed earlier when I added the destroy route